stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 The job runs for 5 minutes, then received the `SIGUSR1` signal, is re-queued, restarts for 5 minutes, and so on, until it's properly `scancel`led.

-!!! info "Keeping output/error logs across restarts"

-    By default, the job's output and error files (the ones specified with `--output` and `--error`) will be overwritten each time the job is restarted.

-    To conserve the previous logs when the job restarts, you can use the following directive in your sbatch script:
-    ```
-    #SBATCH --open-mode=append`
-    ```

 [comment]: #  (link URLs -----------------------------------------------------)